 Founded and tirelessly run by longtime animal care worker Delyn Kosbab, Emerald City Kitty Harbor is a 501(c)(3) non-profit, all-volunteer organization dedicated to the health and welfare of neglected animals in Washington state.
 Kitty Harbor’s specific and ongoing mission is the rescue, rehabilitation, and placement of homeless and neglected cats and kittens.

 On August 1, 2016, Emerald City Pet Rescue folded Kitty Harbor into their organization.
 Many improvements for both kitties, adopters and kitty fans are forthcoming, including expanded days and hours and a much anticipated Kitty Cafe!

-Though our only full days open to the public are Saturdays and Sundays, the housing, feeding, cleaning, and medical care of the dozens of new cats we receive each week is a 24/7 job that requires energy, time, money, and a whole lot of heart.
+In the past, our only full days open to the public are Saturdays and Sundays, but that will soon expand to every day.
+Meanwhile, the housing, feeding, cleaning, and medical care of the dozens of new cats we receive each week is a 24/7 job that requires energy, time, money, and a whole lot of heart.
 And it truly is a labor of love.

 We’re nice folks, honestly, and we really do want to help every person who comes through our doors, but the kitties always come first, so sometimes our people skills come second.
 Your patience and compassion for our mission are much appreciated!